wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.9.6 =
+* Updated: Did the same thing with the Main Page designer, prompting admin's to create and set the Main Page before attempting to use the Main Page designer.

 = 3.9.5 =
-* Updated: If you have no products published and try to use the Product Designer, it will now inform you to create a product first instead of taking you to a 404 page.
+* Updated: If you have no products published and try to use the Product Designer, it will now inform you to create a product first instead of taking you to a 404 page

 = 3.9.4 =
 * Fixed: Patched a bug with pagination when the new Ajax Product Filtering (BETA) was enabled